ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks logging config rm`
 {: #cs_logging_rm}

 Delete one log forwarding configuration or all logging configurations for a cluster.
-Deleting the log configuration stops log forwarding to a remote syslog server or to {{site.data.keyword.loganalysisshort_notm}}.
+Deleting the log configuration stops log forwarding to a remote syslog server.
 {: shortdesc}

 ```